coralogix/telemetry-shippers/logs/fluent-bit/ecs-fargate/README.md

 # fluentbit ECS Fargate container

+# Note: This integration is for logs only.
+You can now collect logs from ECS fargate tasks through OTEL using our otel-ecs-fargate integration.
+Only use this integration if you only intend to ingest logs.

 fluentbit is a lightweight data shipper that we are using as a logs shipper for AWS ECS Fargate workloads.

 Here we explain how to deploy the fluentbit log_router into an existing AWS ECS Fargate task definition.
 We use an AWS customized fluentbit image called aws-for-fluent-bit, init version, as it has several features that allow for more convenient management of the configuration.
 We also have an example cloudformation template for review [here](https://github.com/coralogix/cloudformation-coralogix-aws/tree/master/aws-integrations/ecs-fargate)